t-raj/home-maintenance-app/project_example/README.md

 ### Vagrant

 ###Run the following commands:

--vagrant up --provision
+vagrant up --provision

--vagrant ssh
+vagrant ssh

 ###You are now logged in to vagrant, in vagrant vm run commands:

--sudo su home
+sudo su home

--cd /opt/home_app
+cd /opt/home_app

--java Menu
+java Menu

 ###You are now using the app, when finished run commands:

--exit
+exit

--logout
+logout

--vagrant destroy
+vagrant destroy